-Children (including other students), family members, and any other adult can engage in child abuse, neglect, or exploitation.
+Children (including other students), family members, and any other adult can engage in child abuse; or neglect, or exploitation.
 This may include incidents of student on student misconduct.
-Staff should report all incidents of abuse regardless of the age of the person who engages in it.
+Staff should report all incidents of suspected child abuse or neglect regardless of the age of the person who engages in it.

-Subject to the definition above, staff should not focus on a person's mental status to determine if she or he has committed child abuse, neglect, or exploitation.
-The law governing mandated reporting does not allow for exceptions for people with medical conditions that may mitigate the intent for committing child abuse, neglect, or exploitation.
+Subject to the definition above, staffStaff should not focus on a person's mental status to determine if she or he hasthey have committed child abuse, or neglect, or exploitation.
+The law governing mandated reporting does not allow for exceptions for people with medical conditions that may mitigate the intent for committing child abuse, or neglect, or exploitation.

-When feasible, the district will provide community education programs for prospective parents, foster parents, and adoptive parents on parenting skills and on the problems of child abuse and methods to avoid child abuse situations.
-The district will also encourage staff to participate in inservice programs that address the issues surrounding child abuse.
+When feasible, the district will provide community education programs for prospective parents, foster parents, and adoptive parents on parenting skills and on the problems of child abuse or neglect and methods to avoid child abuse or neglect situations.
+The district will also encourage staff to participate in in-service programs that address the issues surrounding child abuse or neglect.

 The superintendent will develop reporting procedures and provide them to all staff on an annual basis.
-The purpose is to identify and timely report all evidence of child abuse, neglect, or exploitation to the proper authorities.
+The purpose is to identify and timely report all evidence of child abuse, or neglect, or exploitation to the proper authorities.
 Staff will receive training regarding reporting obligations during their initial orientation and every three years after initial employment.

-All staff are responsible for reporting all suspected cases of child abuse, neglect, and exploitation to the proper authorities and/or the appropriate school administrator.
-Under state law, staff are free from liability for reporting a reasonable suspicion of child abuse, neglect, or exploitation.
+All staff are responsible for reporting all suspected cases of child abuse; or neglect, and exploitation to the proper authorities and/or the appropriate school administrator.
+Under state law, staff are free from liability for reporting a reasonable suspicion of child abuse; or neglect, or exploitation.
 However, failing to report the incident may result in criminal liability regardless of whether the authorities determine the incident is provable in a subsequent legal proceeding.

 Staff need not verify a report that a child has been abused, neglected, or exploited.
-Any conditions or information that may be reasonably related to child abuse, neglect, or exploitation should be reported.
+Any conditions or information that may be reasonably related to child abuse, neglect, or exploitation should be reported. or neglected.
 Legal authorities have the responsibility for investigating each case and taking appropriate action under the circumstances.